oakserver/oak/README.md

   generic argument when constructing an `Application()`, or inferred by passing a state object (e.g. `Application({ state })`).

-The context passed to middleware has two methods:
+The context passed to middleware has some methods:

 - `.assert()`